Before I get to the recipe – I have to share some exciting news!!

 - 1 teaspoon salt, adjust to taste

-- Soak the black eyed peas in water for 1-2 hours.
-Drain.
+- Soak the dried black eyed peas in cold water for 1-2 hours.
+Drain, rinse and set aside.

-- Cook for 5 minutes, or until the tomatoes break down.
+- Add the garlic, ginger and spices, stir, then add the diced tomatoes.
+Cook for 2-3 minutes, or until the tomatoes break down.

-- Add the drained black eyed peas to the pot along with the 3 cups of water.
+- Add the drained black eyed peas to the pot along with the 2 cups of water and mix well.

 - Garnish with cilantro if desired.